 The summer I turned 10, my family and I took a vacation to Racine, Wisconsin to visit family.
 We were there on the 4th and I was so excited for the party to begin.

 And when it did… I was devastated by the shittyness of my past ten 4ths.

-The fireworks went on forever, and they lit multiple fireworks at a time, creating an orchestra of color in the sky.
+The fireworks went on forever and they lit multiple fireworks at one time, creating an orchestra of color in the sky.

 The whole experience felt like never having sugar as a kid and then discovering warm apple pie and vanilla ice cream.

 The warm apple pie and vanilla ice cream is fan-fucking-tastic, but you know that you can never go back to no sugar without thinking of the flaky crust, warm apples, and cool vanilla in your mouth.